VarunGorti/vgorti/content/posts/gto_explained_1.md

 **Takeaway 1:** The larger the stack-to-pot-ratio, the more EV a polar range will have against a condensed one.
 It becomes more important for OOP to have "traps" as we get deeper and deeper.

 **Takeaway 2:** Remember, we win the whole pot whenever we bet.
 When we are perfectly polar (our value hands have 100% equity), our value hands will always bet, and our bluffs will bet with a frequency that makes the opponent indifferent to calling.
-We're giving them worse odds when we bet larger, so we get to bluff more often, so we make more of the pot.
+We're giving them worse odds when we bet larger, so we get to bluff more often, which means we win the whole pot more often and thus generate more EV.

 **Takeaway 3:** Value hands bet a size according to their equity.
 Bluffs simply choose the same size as the value hands.